edwin3663/pcie-ltssm-clarity-companion/states/Polling.Active.md

 ## Behavior

 ### TS1 Transmission
-- The Transmitter sends TS1 Ordered Sets on all lanes that detected a receiver in the `Detect` state.
+The Transmitter sends TS1 Ordered Sets on all lanes that detected a receiver in the `Detect` state.
+Each TS1 must:
-- TS1 Ordered Sets must have the Link and Lane numbers set to PAD.
+- Set the `Link` and `Lane` fields to `PAD`.
-- The Data Rate Identifier Symbol must advertise **all supported data rates between 2.5 GT/s and 32.0 GT/s**, including those not intended for use.
+- Use the `Data Rate Identifier` Symbol to advertise all supported data rates between 2.5 GT/s and 32.0 GT/s, even if some are not intended for use.

-- Ports are **not permitted** to advertise speeds greater than 32.0 GT/s in this state.
+Note: Ports are **not permitted** to advertise speeds greater than 32.0 GT/s in this state.

 ### Electrical Requirements
 - The Transmitter must allow its TX common mode voltage to settle before exiting Electrical Idle.